Legislature(2021 - 2022)BARNES 124

 statistic she supplied in her presentation, asking whether the

-(KTHS) or to the entire ASD.
+(KTHS) or within the entire ASD.

 MS. FRAZE clarified that that number refers just to KTHS.